Orval Hafen

 Hafen was involved with five other men in forming the Dixie Education Association in 1935.
 This group worked to raise money in case Dixie faced a later crisis of funding.
 Its funds eventually were key in the 1960s in Dixie College moving to a new campus.

 Later Hafen established a Ford car dealership and car maintenance garage.
 He also developed a subdivision in the area of Main Street and 6th South.

 In 1943 Hafen served as president of the Utah State Bar Association.
 He served a total of 12 years as a member of the Utah State Senate, first elected in 1952.
 When first elected his district covered Washington County Utah and Iron County Utah.
 In 1955 he was made Republican Party whip in the Senate.
 He was the president of the state senate starting 1957.
 In 1953 he worked closely with Ernest L. Wilkinson to draft the legislative bills to provide for the return of Dixie, Weber and Snow College to the Church of Jesus Christ of Latter-day Saints.
 This move eventually was narrowly defeated when it was put to voters.

-Also as a member of the legislature Hafen managed to push through budget bills to build new buildings at Dixie College.
+As a member of the legislature, Hafen managed to push through budget bills to build new buildings at Dixie College.
 Hafen supported the compromise that gave the rural Utah counties (including Washington County) which had 25% of the population control of 11 of the 14 state senate seats while the majority of the state house seats were controlled by the urban counties with 75% of the population.
 Hafen opposed the idea of the majority always controlling in government.
 He did push through a bill that changed the balance so the state senate districts were split 14 to the rural counties and 13 to the four urban counties of Utah, Salt Lake, Davis and Weber.
 This balance was later ended after the Supreme Court of the United States ruled to mandate all legislative districts represent the principle of "one man one vote" and regular redistricting to preserve such a balance.

 He and his wife Ruth were the parents of five children, including Bruce C. Hafen.